 Our GCSE course starts in Year 9, and we follow a linear syllabus.
 In Year 11 those pupils in the top set have the opportunity to study Further Mathematics GCSE as well.
-At A Level, students follow the Edexcel syllabus comprising of two core units and two applied units for both Mathematics and Further Mathematics A Level.

 What Career Opportunities does Mathematics provide?

 Maths opens up the doors to almost every career you can think of.
 A good mathematician's abilities to think clearly, and logically, and to analyse, interpret and present data are highly sought after in nearly every field of business, medicine, science, design and the arts.